 How Much To Spend On An Electric Bike?

-For around $1,000 to $1,500 you can get a great range of commuter or leisure options.
-For eMTBs and road bikes you’ll want to look at $2,000 to $3,000.
+For around $1,000 to $1,500 you can get a good range of commuter or leisure options.
+For eMTBs and road bikes you’ll want to look at $2,000 to $3,000 as a base.
 As you spend more money you’ll increase the range, power, looks, and features.

 Spending more really does make a difference with E-Bikes and paying more will pay off in the long term.
 Less weight and a more efficient motor lead to faster rides, less charging, and the peace of mind that comes with a safer, longer-lasting bike.